rpanic/vale-ui/README.md

 Account creation fee for payouts cannot be paid by the contract at the moment due to a bug in snarkyjs

-Altought everything is in web-workers, everything works using signatures as of now
+Initialization of proof-based contract instances does not work due to a bug in snarkyjs, a [issue exists](https://github.com/MinaProtocol/mina/issues/12109)

 Off-chain storage hasn´t been implemented fully yet.
 Everything works except retrieval of the signers (which can´t be stored in events since its dynamically-sized)

-Website is not yet responsive
+Website is not yet optimized for mobile

 ## Project Setup